Eudonet SaaS General Terms and Conditions of Use

 The initial fee that the Client will pay to access the Services will be determined in the quote on the basis of the number of Users that the Client designates and the options chosen mutually as part of this Agreement.

-Upon each renewal of the Agreement, EUDONET shall review the amount of the annual fee by applying the rate of consumer price index rounded to one decimal place plus 3 percentage points, based on the average of Bank of Canada index publically available over the entire period since the last price revision applied by the Supplier.
+Upon each renewal of the Agreement, EUDONET shall review the amount of the annual fee by applying the rate of consumer price index rounded to one decimal place plus 3 percentage points, based on the average of the consumer price index of Québec province publically available over the entire period since the last price revision applied by the Supplier.
 In the event that said inflation rate is negative, the increase in the fee will be a minimum +3%.

 Prices may also vary with changing economic circumstances.
 EUDONET shall notify the Client of any pricing change by post or email not less than four (4) weeks prior to application thereof.